1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Our Houston team offers a full range of care for Candida infections.

-• Non-starchy vegetables (leafy greens, broccoli, zucchini) to starve excess yeast
+• Non-starchy vegetables (leafy greens, broccoli, zucchini) in order to starve away the excess yeast.

-• Fermented foods (plain yogurt, kefir, sauerkraut) to boost beneficial bacteria
+• Fermented food products (plain yogurt, kefir, sauerkraut) to stimulate beneficial bacteria.

-• Plenty of water to aid digestion and toxin elimination
+• Sufficient water to facilitate the digestive and toxin removal.

 2. Medications

-• Gentle endoscopy to inspect the esophagus, stomach, and small intestine
+• Gentle endoscopy to examine the esophagus, stomach and the small intestine.

 Rishi Chadha